robertpanyue/Rent-App/README.md

 # Rent-App <br/>

-credential to login: test@test.com 123456
+Default account according to seed for login: test@test.com 123456

 1. Install the package <br/>
  <b>npm install</b>

 2. Create database and collection.
 The script can be only run once since it create a account on firebase.
-If the console shows the account is already exists, change the seed.js line 34 and line 44 with new account email.<b>Default account according to seed :<br>username:test8@8.com password:123456</b> <br/>
+If the console shows the account is already exists, change the seed.js line 34 and line 44 with new account email.
  To run the seed file please use the command<br>
   <b>npm run-script build</b> or <b>npm run build</b>
 3. Run the program <br/>